pwntus / stable-diffusion-depth2img

 Run time and cost

-This model runs on Nvidia A100 (40GB) GPU hardware.
-Predictions typically complete within 8 seconds.
+This model runs on Nvidia A100 (80GB) GPU hardware.
+Predictions typically complete within 7 seconds.
+The predict time for this model varies significantly based on the inputs.

 Readme